EmilyFabulous

 How to Make Superfine Sugar

-To make superfine sugar, place ¼ cup granulated sugar in a spice/nut grinder or food processor and pulse just a few times until the sugar resembles a fine grind, almost powder-like.
+To make superfine sugar, place ยผ cup granulated sugar in a spice/nut grinder or food processor and pulse just a few times until the sugar resembles a fine grind, almost powder-like.
 You can store the superfine sugar in an airtight container.
 Superfine sugar is also an ingredient in French Macarons!

-• coffee grinder for superfine sugar
+coffee grinder for superfine sugar

 sugar in a coffee/nut grinder

-• superfine sugar
+superfine sugar

 homemade superfine sugar

-candied lilac on a lilac cupcake
+candied lilac flowers on a table

 How to Store Candied Flowers